 Although there is no toilet at the cottage, you will pass our Visitor Centre as you come up the bridlepath, which has toilets and a café.
 Please note that the café and toilets close at 4pm, with last orders at 3.45pm.

 The café (not National Trust) has limited seating, and so we request that groups give advance notice.
 If you wish to book tables for lunches or teas and coffees, please contact Sarah Key by email.
+During the Winter, or on quiet days, the cafe occasionally closes early.

 We have limited parking.
 Please try to be economical with travel by car sharing or hiring a minibus.